Fans love following poker’s all-time tournament money list.

 Esfandiari would hold the title of all-time money earner for exactly two years until the second Big One for One Drop.
 Born in Iran, he is one of only three foreign born players to hold the top spot.
 Johnny Chan (China) and Daniel Negreanu (Canada) also hold that distinction.

-While barely ahead of Seidel on the all-time money list, Negreanu has nearly double the amount of his closest competitor (Jonathan Duhamel) on the Canadian all-time money list.
-Negreanu has been the overall #1 for a total of three years, nine months.
-And counting.
+While currently second on the all-time money list, Negreanu has over double the amount of his closest competitor (Jonathan Duhamel) on the Canadian all-time money list.
+Negreanu was the overall #1 for a total of four and a half years before finally falling behind:

 And there they are.
-The 13 players who have stood atop poker’s all-time tournament earnings list at some point in their careers.
-How long will Negreanu maintain the top spot?
-Will the younger generation of Scott Seiver, Daniel Colman, and Fedor Holz catch up some day?
+The 14 players who have stood atop poker’s all-time tournament earnings list at some point in their careers.
+How long will Bonomo maintain the top spot?
+Will his High Roller success keep him #1 for years to come?
 Or will old school players like Erik Seidel and Phil Ivey soon make a comeback?

 Only time will tell.